mahendraputra21/mobile-apps-ctams/README.md

 # mobileapps-ctams
-This is application for CTAMS Mobile
+This is application for CTAMS Mobile Apps

 This code is prototype for mobile application CTAMS Mobile Apps that use MVC Concept